 4. An Offer Is Received and Submitted to Your Lender for Review

-Upon receipt of offer package that will most likely come from a cash house buyer, the short sale processing company closely examines the offer, making sure everything has been submitted and filled out correctly.
+Upon receipt of offer package, the short sale processing company closely examines the offer, making sure everything has been submitted and filled out correctly.
 Any incorrect information can delay the lender’s review of the offer.

 All lenders require offers to be submitted along with a preliminary settlement statement.
 This document helps the bank determine what their NET income will be from the offer.

 Technically, it is the buyer’s responsibility to provide the preliminary settlement sheet.
 However, this often causes massive confusion and delays in the process.

 This is why it is very important to work with a